PanDAWMS/panda-client/README.txt

 0.1.98 (11/13/2009)
   * added kill(X,Y) to pbook
   * added rebrokerage() to pbook
-  * added --outputPath for DQ2-free sites
+  * added --outputPath for DQ2-free sites like T3
   * fixed pathena for UserDataSvc

 0.1.97 (11/4/2009)